Evaluation

 Verifier Design

 The verifier defines what “good” means — not just correctness, but potentially efficiency, format adherence, or safety.
-A noisy or biased verifier gives misleading scores — you’ll optimize for the wrong thing.
-Programmatic checks (exact match, test suites, code execution) are more consistent than LLM-as-judge; use them when possible.
+A noisy or biased verifier gives misleading scores — the result is optimization for the wrong thing.
+Programmatic checks (exact match, test suites, code execution) are more consistent than LLM-as-Judge; use them when possible.

 Realistic Interaction